 You will need to identify and undertake reasonable measures to verify the identity of your customers.
-For a company or partnership, you only need to identify a beneficial owner where they own 25 per cent or more of the entity (as per regulation 5).
+For a company or partnership, you only need to identify a beneficial owner where they own more than 25 per cent of the entity (as per regulation 5).
 For trusts, the requirements are detailed in regulation 6.
 See 6.15 of LSAG for more information.

 During our visits we speak to the firm's money laundering compliance officer (MLCO) and money laundering reporting officer (MLRO).
 We also need to speak to two fee earners who undertake work in scope of the regulations and conduct reviews of some of their client files.
 We will also review the following: